benediktibk/loadflow/README.md

 #### Calculation ####
 The project Calculation is a class-library, and it would be the starting point for custom projects and applications which should leverage the already implemented methods.
 For further information regarding the usage I would like to refer to the unit and integration tests.

+To use either the SincalConnector or the DatabaseUI you have to select the respective project in the solution as the startup project.